 Democratic Republic of the Congo: $24 trillion untapped mineral wealth

-The Democratic Republic of the Congo, formerly Zaire, is a country in Central Africa, and the second-largest on the Africa continent after Algeria, and the 11th largest on the globe.
-With a population of around 95.2 million, the Democratic Republic of the Congo is the most populous Francophone country in the world and the fourth-most populous country in Africa after Nigeria, Ethiopia, and Egypt.
+The Democratic Republic of the Congo (DRC), formerly Zaire, is a country in Central Africa, and the second-largest on the Africa continent after Algeria, and the 11th largest on the globe.
+With a population of 99 million, the DRC is the most populous Francophone country in the world and the fourth-most populous country in Africa after Nigeria, Ethiopia, and Egypt.

 The Democratic Republic of the Congo (DRC) is located in central sub-Saharan Africa, bordered to the northwest by the Republic of the Congo, to the north by the Central African Republic, to the northeast by South Sudan, to the east by Uganda, Rwanda and Burundi; to the south by Tanzania across Lake Tanganyika and southeast by Zambia, to the southwest by Angola, to the west by the South Atlantic Ocean and the Cabinda Province exclave of Angola.